Kohl’s kicks off hiring for back-to-school, holiday seasons

-NEW YORK (AP) — Kohl’s is launching an early wave of hires for the back-to-school through the holiday season across 500 stores, nearly double the number with early hiring position compared with last year.
+NEW YORK (AP) — Kohl’s is launching an early wave of hires for the back-to-school through the holiday season across 500 stores, nearly double the number of early hiring positions compared with last year.

 The hiring, announced on Wednesday, will kick off in August and include stores and distribution and e-commerce fulfillment centers.
 The department store chain is also hiring 3,000 full-time and part-time workers for all stores nationwide.